One thing I’ve been overthinking: Getting from the airport to the hotel

 Immediately.

-I’ve written before about how much we do like to take public transportation about a new area.
-It is a more sustainable wait to travel, you get to know a lot about a city by taking the public transportation (have you heard the songs that are played in the Seoul stations?) and I do like taking home the metro card as a souvenir.
-But when I’m jetlagged and in desperate need of a shower?
-Not so much fun.
+I’ve written before about how much we do like to take public transportation in a new area. (hell, I even wrote a trivia game about transit cards) It’s is a more sustainable way to travel, you get to know a lot about a city (have you heard that jingle they play in the Seoul stations?) and I do like taking home the metro card as a souvenir.
+But when I’m jet-lagged and in desperate need of a shower?
+Not so much fun

 So yes, I made a spreadsheet

-This all started because as we we planning this big trip, I realised I didn’t want to be making decisions in that moment.
-I made a spreadsheet mapping out how we’re getting from each airport (or arrival point) to each hotel.
+This all started because as we we planning this big trip, I realised I didn’t want to be making decisions in that hazy arrival moment.
+So, of course, I started spreadsheet mapping out how we’re getting from each airport (or arrival point) to each hotel.
 Because, have you met me? (ok, you probably haven’t, but I’ve been writing about how I do like to do research and organise things)

-Not in a “perfect, optimised route” kind of way.
+This is not in a “perfect, optimised route” kind of thing.
 More in a:

 • What’s the default plan?